libis/workflow/README.md

 #### names()

 An array of strings with the hierarchical path of tasks leading to the current task.
 Can be usefull for log messages.
+The method 'namepath' returns a '/' separated path of tasks.

 #### (debug/info/warn/error/fatal)(message, *args)